WillJolley/currency-exchange/README.md

 ## Description

 Currency Exchanger allows users to compare the USD to other currencies.
-They are invited to input an amount of USD, and any currency with an ISO code of their choosing, and they are returned the corresponding amount in that currency.
+They are invited to input an amount of USD and any currency with an ISO code of their choosing, and they are returned the conversion.

 ## Setup/Installation Requirements